OleHolmNielsen/ITwiki/docs/Dell_R640.rst

 Use the iDRAC web GUI:

-* In *iDRAC Settings->Connectivity->Network->Common Settings* and configure the DNS domain name and hostname.
+* In *iDRAC Settings->Connectivity->Network->Common Settings* configure the iDRAC's hostname and DNS domain name.

 * In *iDRAC Settings->Settings->SMTP (Email) Server Settings* configure your ``SMTP (Email) Server IP Address or FQDN / DNS Name``.